louistmt/Archiver-bot/README.md

 # Archiver-bot
 A discord bot used to move messages from a server to another for archival purposes.
+This bot is still in active development so chances are this readme will change over time and instruction may not be 100% accurate.

 # Requirements
 You will need nodejs 18.12.1 or higher to run this bot (might run on versions before this one but I didn't test that).